Monitoring Online Discourse During An Election: A 5-Part Series

 Social media as a mass communication tool: Social media messaging can mitigate public discontent, respond proactively to problems, and send broad messaging demonstrating that the EMB is in control of the situation.
 For example: after complaints of robocalls which state the election date has changed, the EMB could tweet that these robocalls are giving false information and should be ignored.
 Such messaging will be picked up by traditional media.

 - Candidate/Party-related: Parties or candidates may raise complaints that they have been unfairly disadvantaged; for example, that an opponent is launching a disinformation campaign.
-(Once instance: A political party complained that a competing party published an inaccurate article in a media outlet of a neighbouring country, and that it had received a lot of attention.
+(Once instance: A political party complained that a competing party published an inaccurate article in a media outlet of a neighboring country, and that it had received a lot of attention.
 The EMB investigated the existence of the article and, using social media, the impact it may have had on the outcome of the election.)

 - Logistical (internal): Monitoring can be used internally by the EMB: